haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen/index.md

 If everything went well, the interface window should have updated itself and it should now show the list of residues for molecules 1 and 2.
 We will be making use of the text boxes below the residue sequence of every molecule to specify the list of active residues to be used for the docking run.

 * **Step 6:** Specify the active residues for the first molecule.
-For this unfold the "Molecule 1 - parameters" if it isn't already unfolded.
+For this, unfold the "Molecule 1 - parameters" if not already unfolded.
 Here fill in the residues of CDR loops that we extracted beforehand for you following the local version of the protocol.
 Note that the numbers are similar (not identical) to the results of ProABC-2.

 <a class="prompt prompt-info">